How to Master Coding Interviews: The PTS System

 To help you with that, we have a Speedrun feature.
 Instead of coding each problem, you will be given a multiple choice question related to the techniques and templates used to solve the problem.
 This cuts down the time to go through many problems significantly.

 Doing coding interviews is no easy task.
 But with a sound system in place, all you need is the practice to conquer the coding interview.

 Some notes before we move on to the next section:

-- Currently we don't have video content.
-We are working on it.
+- Currently we have limited video content.
+There are however interactive illustration that you can play around to understand the algorithms.
+We are working on the video content.
 But we have a lot of content already.
 So we hope you can get started with the written content first.
 We will add video content as we go.
 Be sure to subscribe to our Youtube Channel to get notified when we have new videos.